software-development-project-1/software-development-project-1.github.io/slides/agile-software-development/agile-software-development.md

 - In agile software development, requirements are commonly written as _user stories_
 - A user story is a short, simple description of a feature told from the perspective of the person who desires the new feature in the software
-- During each Sprint, the Developers of the Scrum Team implement features for the software based on the user stories
+- During each Sprint, the Developers of the Scrum Team implement features for the software based on user stories
 - User stories are sort of todo items, like "take out the trash".
 They are there so that the Scrum Team remembers what kind of features need to be implemented for the software

 ---